SamsungLabs/W2E/README.md

 - Sample result of our algorithm at [https://samsunglabs.github.io/W2E/](https://samsunglabs.github.io/W2E/)

 Notice
-- Due to Twitter's [ToS](https://twitter.com/en/tos), we are unable to provide data related to Tweets or any derivative works.
+- Due to limitations on sharing, we are unable to provide more data related to Tweets or any derivative works, as governed by Twitter's Terms of Service ([ToS](https://twitter.com/en/tos)).